dinajourney/Sales-Performance-Overview-and-Trend-Breakdown/README.md

 This project analyzes internet sales transaction data to evaluate business performance, identify revenue drivers, understand customer purchasing behavior, and uncover product trends.

 The dataset consists of sales transactions, customer information, product details, and calendar data.
-The analysis was prepared using SQL, Excel, and Power BI to support business decision-making through data-driven insights.
+SQL was used for data cleaning and transformation, while Power BI was used for data modeling and dashboard development.

 The project focuses on the following areas: